Operator Guide

 • Multiple sessions in one instancejackin hardline --new starts another agent process inside an already-running instance, sharing the same container state: mounted files, branch, tools, credentials, environment, and Docker-in-Docker sidecar.

 Think of a role instance as an isolated collaboration room.
 The role defines the room: toolchain, shell setup, plugins, supported agent runtimes, credentials, and workspace mounts.
 The agent sessions are the people working inside it.
-If the role supports Claude Code, Codex, Amp, and OpenCode, you can start any of those runtimes inside the same running instance.
+If the role supports Claude Code, Codex, Amp, Kimi, and OpenCode, you can start any of those runtimes inside the same running instance.

 Use a fresh instance when you want a separate container runtime for an agent: